 There are two distinct types of demodex: Demodex brevis and demodex folliculorum.
 Demodex folliculorum live in the hair follicles, while demodex brevis live in the sebaceous glands.
 Since the meibomian glands are sebaceous glands, this is problematic.
 We also have hair follicles on our eyelids, so the combination of this means that it’s the perfect place for demodex to live, replicate, and cause issues with our eyes.

-As stated previously, both forms of demodex feed on oil, bacteria, and dead skin that our bodies produce, and they lay eggs and replicate rather quickly.Infestation is very common, especially in the elderly, and usually does not cause symptoms, but skin disease can develop from demodex.
+As stated previously, both forms of demodex feed on oil, bacteria, and dead skin that our bodies produce, and they lay eggs and replicate rather quickly.Infestation is very common, especially in the elderly, and usually does not cause symptoms, but skin issues can develop from demodex.
 The mites are considered parasitic, however most of the time no adverse symptoms are observed.
 Those at risk for ocular and skin problems due to demodex include those who are immunocompromised, the elderly, and people who have other inflammatory conditions.
 However, if you don’t fall into this category, it doesn’t mean that demodex won’t be an issue for you.
 Each person has their own threshold of tolerance.

 If your immune system is compromised or if the mite population grows uncontrollably, then symptoms can develop.
 Symptoms may include: